Streaming Codecs for Video and Audio: What Broadcasters Need to Know in 2024

 Similarly, RAW digital audio is simply a collection of measurements of the magnitude of various tones.
 When played together, you get understandable audio.

 Different codecs have different ways of doing this.
-One basic method that codecs use is to compare each frame to the previous frame.
-If data remains the same (for example, there’s a dark corner of the frame in both images), it can be tossed from the second frame.
-This is a simplified example, but it helps you understand how a codec works.
+Codecs compare each frame to the previous frame.
+If data remains the same (for example, a dark corner of the frame in both images), it can be tossed from the second frame.
+This is a simplified example, but it helps you understand how a codec works

 Over time, the methods have improved.
 However, codecs that compress video to smaller sizes while retaining more quality tend to require more processing power—both to encode and decode.